-For teams that are familiar with using Google Analytics Real-Time prior to gaining access to our Real-Time Dashboard, we frequently receive questions about discrepancies between visitor counts between the tools, specifically between Chartbeat's Real-Time Concurrents metric and Google Analytics Real-Time's Active User count.
-Both of these metrics aim to deliver users with a sense for the total number of current visitors to their site, but differences in our measurement methodologies can cause significant discrepancies between these real-time tracking systems.
+For teams that are familiar with using Google Analytics Real-Time prior to gaining access to Chartbeat, we frequently receive questions about discrepancies between visitor counts between the tools, specifically between Chartbeat's Real-Time Concurrents metric and Google Analytics Real-Time's Active User count.
+Both of these metrics aim to deliver the total number of current visitors to a given site, but differences in our measurement methodologies can cause significant discrepancies between the platforms.
 To better understand these differences, let's begin with the basic metric definitions.

 Chartbeat Concurrents: The total number of people on your site at any given moment, as measured by the number of open browsing sessions to your site.
 Note that this number includes both engaged and non-engaged browsing sessions open to your site.
 An engaged session in Chartbeat represents an active user session where the visitor has directly engaged (clicking, scrolling, typing, mousing) with your page in the last 15 seconds.
 A non-engaged session represents an open browser tab to your site where the visitor has not shown any signs of engagement within the last 15 seconds.
 If an open browser session to your site shows no signs of engagement for two continuous hours, we will stop tracking the session as a concurrent at that point.